Forced organ harvesting from Falun Gong practitioners in China: Organ transplantation in China

-Organ transplant recipients in China are generally not told the identity of the organ donor, nor are they provided with evidence of written consent.
+According to Kilgour and Matas in 2007, organ transplant recipients in China are generally not told the identity of the organ donor, nor are they provided with evidence of written consent.
 In some cases even the identity of the medical staff and surgeons may be withheld from patients.
 The problem of transparency is compounded by the lack of any ethical guidelines for the transplant profession or system of discipline for surgeons who violate ethical standards.